vilicvane/henge/README.md

 <img alt="Henge" src="https://cloud.githubusercontent.com/assets/970430/17336611/8bcad8ec-5911-11e6-9d32-2948976b1843.png" width="240" height="240" />

 Henge is a distribution workshop that makes multiplatform and multistage project building and packaging easy and configurable.
+It is originally designed for building projects of [Ruff](https://ruff.io/), of which many projects are required be to compiled for multiple platforms, including desktop operating systems and embedded operating systems.
+This makes handling dependencies and packaging for different platforms and branches a painful story.

 ## Installation